 - Depending on your archive settings (see Archive Older Messages below), you can also run an AutoArchive.

-- Finally, check the size of the Deleted Items folder and Empty the folder if you want (specific options detailed below as well).
+- Finally, check the size of the Deleted Items folder and Empty the folder if you want (specific options are detailed below as well).
 If available, one option is to view and delete multiple versions of items in our mailbox.

 2. Move Messages to Your Personal Folders